ipwnosx/docs-1/content/rancher/v2.x/en/cluster-admin/backing-up-etcd/_index.md

 # Safe Timestamps

-_Available as of v2.3.0_
+Snapshot files are timestamped to simplify processing the files using external tools and scripts, but in some S3 compatible backends, these timestamps were unusable.

-As of v2.2.6, snapshot files are timestamped to simplify processing the files using external tools and scripts, but in some S3 compatible backends, these timestamps were unusable.
-As of Rancher v2.3.0, the option `safe_timestamp` is added to support compatible file names.
+The option `safe_timestamp` is added to support compatible file names.
 When this flag is set to `true`, all special characters in the snapshot filename timestamp are replaced.

 This option is not available directly in the UI, and is only available through the `Edit as Yaml` interface.